 - Tiny, strongly aromatic leaves

-- Can be used for ornamental or culinary purposes
+- Use for ornamental or culinary purposes

 - Use fresh or dried in Italian, Greek and Mexican dishes.